 They hunted wooly mammoths, caught fish, dug up root vegetables, and picked fruit.
 Vegetable oils do not offer us any key nutrients that we need to survive as a species.

 One solution to the problem of vegetable oils would be for everyone across the globe to simply consume less and stop eating vegetable oils altogether, and not replace them with anything.
 If it were realistic, it would be an effective solution.
 However, it’s not realistic, nor something we could expect to happen any time soon.

 We live in a world of french fries, fried chicken, stir-fries, deep-fries, salad dressings, chicken nuggets, tortilla chips, and curries that call for liquid oil.

-Instead of forcing people to stop eating their favorite foods, we can simply make those foods less harmful, and we have the opportunity to do just that with Cultured Oil.
+Instead of forcing people to stop eating their favorite foods, we can simply make those foods less harmful, and we have the opportunity to do just that with Zero Acre oil.

 Cooking oil has become a centerpiece of modern diets; it makes our food delicious and makes cooking easier.
 But we should be careful about the cooking oils we use today.
 The safest oil is one that is made of the same fats that humans have been eating for hundreds of thousands of years (like monounsaturated fats), low in the fats that humans have never eaten much of (like omega-6 linoleic acid), and is tested regularly for quality and purity.

-If our hunter-gatherer ancestors were to use a cooking oil, we think they’d go Cultured.
+If our hunter-gatherer ancestors were to use a cooking oil, we think they’d choose Zero Acre.